Last updated on December 8, 2019

 Pandas iloc syntax is, as previously described, DataFrame.iloc[<row selection>, <column selection>].

-This may be confusing for users of R statistical programming environment.
+This may be confusing for users of the R statistical programming environment.
 To iterate, the iloc method in Pandas is used to select rows and columns by number, in the order that they appear in the dataframe.

 Pandas iloc Examples